sundarnagarajan/googlevoice-appliance/docs/faq.md

 - Questions on securing asterisk.
 If the question is very well-phrased, and perhaps includes suggestions you have as an expert in securing asterisk, it could be OK
 - Using this repository and / or installing and using asterisk on operating systems other than Linux - including Windows, MacOS.
 The scripts in this repository most certainly will **NOT** work on BSD systems, but well-phrased uestions on asterisk on BSD systems are welcome
 - Questions about connecting to Google Voice using an Obihai device - for this go to [Obitalk forums](https://www.obitalk.com/forum/) or Google is your friend.
+- Questions about how to use github - see [connecting to github with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) and [cloning with SSH URLs](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-ssh-urls)

 Currently this is a one-person project.
 Until and unless the community of participants in this repository grows very large, the following types of questions / issues do **NOT** belong in this repository: